 After-school day care is provided on Pierpont Elementary's campus by Las Posas Children's Center.
-Services are available for students in grades K-5 from .
-Efforts the school district makes to seek 12:30 p.m. to 6:30 p.m. five days a week.
+Services are available for students in grades K-5 from 12:30 p.m. to 6:30 p.m. five days a week.